eloj/binary-search-kdf/README.md

 which would otherwise distribute poorly over the LUT buckets because all the top-bits would be zeros.

+Even better distribution can be had by applying _key-compaction_, in which we use parallel bit-extraction -- e.g PEXT from the [BMI2 instruction set](https://en.wikipedia.org/wiki/Bit_manipulation_instruction_set#BMI2_(Bit_Manipulation_Instruction_Set_2)) -- to calculate a better bucket distribution by removing irrelevant bits.

+## Issues

 Signed keys work, but distributes poorly for (small) standard distributions because `extra-shift` can't handle them.
-I have an idea on how to solve this, by calculating the `extra-shift` on |key|, but this needs to be explored.

-Floating-point keys are so far unexplored.
+The idea for improving this is to remove/ignore all redundant sign bits. i.e, if the input is `int32` keys, but all values fit in 18 bits, then treat the keys like they're `int18`.

+Bucket distribution issues relating to floating-point keys are not well understood at this time. but key-compaction seems promising.

 ## Related work